aKKord1ch/wolf-media/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## How Redux logic work ?

+I used Redux logic for '/favorites' page and for header`s item "Избранное".

+It's work like this:

+- You press icon "Star" in the bottom of the card on page "Cases", by that move you adding card, star you pressed where, to your "Favorites".
+If you would press again, that card will be removed from your favorite items

+- Next to the nav-item "Избранное" on the right side exist span, where you can see count of your favorite cards